 Many of the after market chargers support both Quick Charge (QC), with a USB-A connector, and Power Delivery (PD) with a USB-C connector.
 Most devices that charge off a USB-C support PD, QC is limited to devices with a Qualcomm chipset.
 And many devices support using either.
 The nice part is you can get a full charge in a few hours, or a quick partial charge in under an hour.

-PD is a standard used by multiple manufacturers, and is only supported by USB-C. This can output up to 20VDC-100W (@3A), decreasing the time it takes to charge a device.
-PD 3.0 can provide enough power to charge and use my laptop.
-I've replaced most of the panel mounted cigarette sockets in my camper with PD3.x sockets.
+PD is a standard used by multiple manufacturers, and is only supported by USB-C. This can output up to 20VDC 60W (@3A), decreasing the time it takes to charge a device.
+PD 3.0 can provide enough power to charge and use my older laptop.
+I’ve replaced most of the panel mounted cigarette sockets in my camper with PD3.1 USB sockets.

 This is a newer standard for faster charging, and yet more power.
 Chargers that support PD 3.1 are not yet widely available.
 These up the power output to 20VDC-240W (@5A), and you’ll need a USB cable that supports 240W.